 4. Can employees refuse to come to work?
-Generally no, unless instructed not to attend work by the authorities.
-If the employee has a high risk of developing severe COVID 19 symptoms or there is a confirmed case in the work place, it will, in the current climate, be difficult for an employer to justify disciplining an employee for refusing to come to work.
+However, all employees who are able to perform their work from home, should do so.
+Further, a new Ministerial Resolution has just been issued permitting a maximum of 30% of the workforce to work from the employer's premises.
+Further, priority for remote working is provided to certain categories of employees including pregnant women; workers aged 55 and above; mothers of children in grade 9 and below; and workers suffering from respiratory or chronic diseases.
+Accordingly, employers are now obliged to ensure that the majority of their workforce are working from home (unless they fall into the list of sectors identified as being exempt from this rule).
+For those employees who continue to attend the office (either due to the fact that their employer falls within one of the exempt categories or they are one of the 30% selected to attend the worksite), if the employee has a high risk of developing severe COVID-19 symptoms or there is a confirmed case in the workplace, it will, in the current climate, be difficult for an employer to justify disciplining an employee for refusing to come to work.
 5. Can employees refuse to attend meetings or to travel?
-The Ministry of Health and Prevention has advised UAE residents and citizens not to travel abroad.
-On re-entering the country individuals may face medical checks and possible quarantine.
-Accordingly, employees may have justifiable reasons for refusing to travel (particularly to high risk countries).
-In the current circumstances, our view, is that it is highly possible that an employee may find favour with the Ministry of Human Resources and Emiratisation and/or a labour court in the event they were subject to disciplinary measures a result of refusing to travel.
-All employers should assess whether travel is essential. employees who at risk of developing serious symptoms should not be pressured to travel.
-6. Can the employer send employees on suspension from work?
-Yes, an employer can send employees home from work but it cannot suspend their employment or employment contract and must continue to pay their wages during such suspension.
+Travel outside of the UAE is currently restricted.
+Ministry of Health and Prevention has advised UAE residents and citizens not to travel abroad.
+Passenger flights in and out of the UAE have been suspended.
+Entry of all valid visa holders who are currently out of country have been suspended.
+The UAE Government has called upon the public to stay at home unless it is absolutely necessary to get essential supplies.
+Refusal to attend meetings is therefore justified.
+6. Can the employer suspend employees from work?
+Yes, an employer can send employees home from work.
 7. When is the employer forced to shut down its operations?
 The employer is obliged to impose business restrictions or to close down the business premises if instructed to do so by authorities.
 8. Does the employer have the obligation to report infections occurring in the business to the health authorities?
-There is no express duty on the employer to report.
-However, in the circumstances, we would recommend that an employer reports any suspected cases to the relevant UAE health authorities - upon consultation with employee in question.
-9. Can the employer require an employee to see a doctor?
-Yes.
+The Federal Law No. 14 of 2014 on the Control of Communicable Diseases requires an employer to report a confirmed or suspected case of COVID-19 to the relevant health authority.
+Resolution 280 of 2020 also imposes an obligation on employers to report confirmed and suspected COVID 19 cases to the relevant authorities.
+9. Can the employer require an Yes.
 In our view, particularly in the current circumstances, if an employee was displaying symptoms then the employer could require the employee to see a doctor.
+Employers have an obligation to report suspected cases to the relevant authorities.